Cookies on this website

 Organisation and Funding

-The Big Data theme is led by Prof Martin Landray and is conducted in association with the Oxford Big Data Institute.
-Capital funding for the Big Data Institute has been provided by government (UK Medical Research Council, Higher Education Funding Council for England), charities (British Heart Foundation), and philanthropic donations (Robertson Foundation).
-The work conducted by CTSU is funded by Medical Research Council, British Heart Foundation, and Cancer Research UK.
+The big data theme is led by Professor Eva Morris and is conducted in association with the Oxford University Big Data Institute.
+Capital funding for the Big Data Institute was provided by government (UK Medical Research Council, Higher Education Funding Council for England), charities (British Heart Foundation), and philanthropic donations (Robertson Foundation).
+The work conducted by CTSU is funded by the Medical Research Council, British Heart Foundation, and Cancer Research UK.

 Our team